 Lots of socks – stay warm, and a fresh pair of socks can freshen you up like nothing else.

-Rain mac that fits in your bag – these ones start from £2 on Amazon, and look how happy they could make you and your partner 🙂
+Rain mac that fits in your bag – these ones start from £2 on Amazon, and click through to see how happy they could make you and your partner.

 Toilet roll – essential.

-Baby wipes – they’re only 70p on Amazon.
+Baby wipes – they’re only a quid or so on Amazon.
 Bargain!

 Hand sanitiser – this one is a spray too so you can give the toilets a quick going over before you park your bum.